 Community Experience (CE): Community Experience is intended to provide the students with experience and exposure to a variety of helping professions within the community.
 This experience helps validate the student's decision to pursue a career in occupational therapy.
-The student is required to complete 40 hours of community experience at the clinical sites (when able) (20 hours for each course: COTA 2300 and COTA 2310) focusing on helping professions in various settings.
-At the clinical sites, these hours will be broken down into 10 hours at four different facilities consisting of a total of 20 hours in each course.
-Clinical sites will include placements with mental health, developmental disability, physical disability, geriatric, and/or pediatric populations.
-If students are unable to complete observation hours at the clinical sites due to COVID-19, students will complete community experience hours and assignments through video observations, participation in WATR lab and ECHO presentations, attending guest speakers, observations at the Casper College Early Childhood Learning Center (ECLC) and DD sites, attending KORU course and completion of fieldwork assignments addressing each of the practice settings.
+Community Experience will include fieldwork observations and assignments in different practice settings to include mental health, developmental disability, physical disability, geriatric, and/or pediatric populations.
+Students will complete community experience hours and assignments through video observations, participation in WATR Lab and ECHO presentations, attending guest speakers (when applicable), observations at the Casper College Early Childhood Learning Center (ECLC) and Developmental Disability (DD) sites, attending and participating in a KORU course, and completion of fieldwork assignments addressing each of the practice settings.

-Level I: Level I Fieldwork experience, as required by the Standards for Accredited OTA Programs, established by the Accreditation Council for Occupational Therapy Education (ACOTE), includes experiences designed as an integral part of didactic coursework for the purpose of directed observations and participation in selected activities in field settings.
-These settings include traditional settings for pediatrics, mental health, physical disability, geriatrics, adult developmental disabilities, non-traditional settings and/ or emerging sites.
-Four block assignments of five days have been organized for Level I fieldwork.
-These fieldwork placements will be in mental health, pediatrics, physical disabilities and geriatrics, in addition to 16-hour placements at a developmental disability setting, and an emerging site and/ or non-traditional setting, which may include developmental disabilities, mental health, geriatrics, or pediatrics.
+Level I: Level I Fieldwork experience, as required by the Standards for Accredited OTA Programs established by the Accreditation Council for Occupational Therapy Education (ACOTE), includes experiences designed as an integral part of didactic coursework for the purpose of directed observations and participation in selected activities in clinical settings.
+These settings include traditional clinical settings for pediatrics, mental health, adult physical disabilities, geriatrics, developmental disabilities, non-traditional settings and/ or emerging sites.
+Four block assignments of fulltime experience have been organized for Level I fieldwork.
+Fulltime Level I fieldwork may consist of five- 8 hour/days, four- 10 hour/days, and/or potential weekends based upon the Fieldwork Educator's work schedule.
+These Level I fieldwork placements will be in mental health, pediatrics, physical disabilities and geriatrics, in addition to 16-hour placements at a developmental disability setting and an emerging site and/ or non-traditional setting, which may include developmental disabilities, mental health, geriatrics, or pediatrics.